fishaudio/fish-speech/README.md

 6. **WebUI Inference:** Features an easy-to-use, Gradio-based web UI compatible with Chrome, Firefox, Edge, and other browsers.

-7. **GUI Inference:** Offers a PyQt6 graphical interface that works seamlessly with the API server.
-Supports Linux, Windows, and macOS.
-[See GUI](https://github.com/AnyaCoder/fish-speech-gui).

-8. **Deploy-Friendly:** Easily set up an inference server with native support for Linux, Windows (MacOS comming soon), minimizing speed loss.
+7. **Deploy-Friendly:** Easily set up an inference server with native support for Linux and Windows (macOS support coming soon), minimizing performance loss.

 ## **Media & Demos**